Rise and Fall of Tartaria

 Note: Mongols vs. Tartars vs. Tatars

 The 8th century inscriptions, erected in Orkhon valley by Göktürks, mentions Tatars among other tribes.
+After the Tatar confederation was formed, the word Tatar was used to refer to almost all of the tribes.

 During the Liao dynasty (916-1125), a classification system developed which grouped the tribes into White Tatars, Black Tatars and Raw (or Wild) Tatars.
 Mostly based on how far from China they were and how primitive did Chinese consider them.
 Song dynasty records still used this system in the 1220s, refering to Genghis Khan as a Black Tatar.